 The Dress Code – Opera is a magical, theatrical, dramatic affair.
-And very often we associate going to the opera with a top hat and tails, long flowing gowns, sparkling diamonds, white gloves and furs.
+Most people associate going to the opera with very elegant dress: top hat and tails, long flowing gowns, sparkling diamonds, white gloves and furs.
 And why not dress up for the opera?
 It’s not every day you are regaled with the power of spine-tingling unamplified voices and transformed by the emotional roller coaster ride that is a live operatic performance.

 What to Bring – Bring your lorgnette if you have one.
 If not, bring your opera glasses (binoculars), kleenex and unwrapped (the crinkle of you unwrapping candy can be heard throughout the entire theater, disturbing everyone) candy or cough drops.
 Good manners are always a good thing to have on hand as is a cell phone that is turned off.

-How to Prepare – The best way to prepare is to go to the specific detail page for the event you are attending and read the story of the opera before you attend the performance.
-Remember, Opera is “Theater First” – so the story is what you need to be familiar with first.
-It is what moves the composer to create a great work of art and it’s the source of everything you will experience at the live performance.
+How to Prepare – The best way to prepare before attending an opera, is to go to the specific detail page for the event you are attending and read the story of the opera.
+Remember, Opera is “Theater First” – so the story is what you need to be most familiar with.
+It’s the story that moves the composer to create a great work of art, and it’s the story that is the source of everything you will experience at the live performance.